kuddai/blog/_drafts/2018-04-25-modelling-brains.md

 Why is it important?
 What could be done with the model?
 How is it done?
+What experiments actually help us understand the brain?
 How do we know it is accurate?
 What does it think?

 ?
 Ethical issues.